Beyond topography: Topographic regularization improves robustness and reshapes representations in convolutional neural

 \subsection{Accuracy}

-Under weaker spatial constraints, the AS and WS trained models achieved similar accuracy to that of control, with WS showing a slight advantage over the control at the lowest lambda level (Figure \ref{fig:acc}, MNIST).
-Moderate spatial constraints produced a drop in accuracy up to 3\%, and more strongly for WS.
-This drop in accuracy is observed in previous end-to-end topographic models \citep{margalit2024unifying, lu2025end, rathi2024topolm}, possibly because forcing either activations or weights to be similar limits the degree of freedom of models to learn idiosyncratic features.
+Control models were generally associated with the highest accuracy, followed by AS.
+Under weaker topographic regularization strength, AS and WS achieved similar accuracy to that of control.
+For MNIST, WS slightly outperformed the control models at the lowest lambda level (Figure~\ref{fig:accuracy}).
+Moderate topographic regularization produced a drop in accuracy up to 3\%, and more strongly for WS.
+This drop in accuracy was also observed in previous end-to-end topographic models \citep{margalit2024unifying, lu2025end, rathi2024topolm}.

-We also evaluate how well the control, AS, and WS models were calibrated \citep{guo2017calibration}.
-The topographic models showed slightly less effective calibration as compared to the control model, but still very strongly differentiated between the top-1 and second best target (see Figure \ref{fig:mergedCalibration} in Appendix for details).